juansoto10/twitter-clone/README.md

 # twitter-clone
-Twitter clone using HTML, CSS y JavaScript
+Twitter clone using HTML, CSS and JavaScript